Orick in Humboldt County, California — The American West (Pacific Coastal)

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Location.
 41° 17.21′ N, 124° 3.573′ W. Marker is in Orick, California, in Humboldt County.
 Marker can be reached from the intersection of Redwood Highway (State Highway 101) and Drydens Road, on the right when traveling south.
+Marker is located in the parking lot of the Hawg Wild Bar & Grill.
 Touch for map.
-Marker is located in the parking lot of the Hawg Wild Bar & Grill.
 Marker is in this post office area: Orick CA 95555, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 13 miles of this marker, measured as the crow flies.
 Madison Grant Forest and Elk Refuge (approx. 5.3 miles away); William Z. Hegy (approx. 12.2 miles away).